 The setting up of the Logitech Touch Mouse iPhone App is simple.
 It is available for free from the iPhone app store and you must also download ‘iTouch Server’ from the official Logitech website on your PC or Mac.
-This is so it can communicate solely to that machine, otherwise you could end up with all sorts of confusion if your home consists of more than one machine.
-Once you have downloaded both apps, you will notice upon launching the iPhone app, the name of your PC will be listed and connection via Wi-Fi should be simple enough.
+This is so it can communicate solely to that machine, otherwise, you could end up with all sorts of confusion if your home consists of more than one machine.
+Once you have downloaded both apps, you will notice upon launching the iPhone app, the name of your PC will be listed and connect via Wi-Fi should be simple enough.
 If not, you can always manually enter the IP address of the desired machine.

 Once connected, you will be confronted by a plain black interface with Left, Centre and Right buttons equally spread across the top of the screen.
 They are extremely discreet, yet they are clear so proper usage is no problem what so ever.
-The majority of the screen though, is simply a reasonably sized trackpad.
+The majority of the screen though is simply a reasonably sized trackpad.
 It more or less fills the screen of your iPod Touch or iPhone creating a trackpad comparable to most ordinary laptops.
 Certainly, I found it sufficiently sizable even with my fairly large fingers.

 Another gripe I have with it is the difficulty of dragging and dropping.
 I guessed the easiest method was holding the left button down and moving the trackpad accordingly.
-However this was almost impossible and I was left with windows and icons galore all over my desktop and in other annoying places.
+However, this was almost impossible and I was left with windows and icons galore all over my desktop and in other annoying places.

 Never the less, it is a sufficiently good trackpad alternative.
 Sensitive enough for everyday use, but primarily useful as a remote for a media PC or something similar.

 There are also a fair few easily accessible settings such as display of buttons.
 You can choose to hide the third button allowing more space for the more commonly used left and right buttons.
-You can change the primary button for those of us who are left handed and you can hide the button labels.
-In addition you can get rid of the 2 finger scrolling feature if that’s not your thing.
+You can change the primary button for those of us who are left-handed and you can hide the button labels.
+In addition, you can get rid of the 2 finger scrolling feature if that’s not your thing.
 But the feature I find most interesting is the ability to use 2 finger scrolling horizontally for those web pages which don’t fit the average browser.

-Some other settings include turning on and off dragging, 2 finger right click and altering tracking/scrolling speed.
+Some other settings include turning on and off dragging, 2-finger right click and altering tracking/scrolling speed.
 You can also prohibit you iPhone/iPod from sleeping during use.
-The Logitech Touch Mouse iPhone App is pretty customisable i must say.
+The Logitech Touch Mouse iPhone App is pretty customisable I must say.

 So that pretty much wraps it up.
-An all round useful app for some, but many will be content with their built in pointing device or traditional mouse.
+An all-around useful app for some, but many will be content with their built in pointing device or traditional mouse.
 It doesn’t drain much battery and does exactly what it says on the tin really.
 A few improvements could be made, but overall it’s as good as if not better than iTap which costs you more than the free Logitech Touch Mouse iPhone App.